to see the list

 It’s possible if you see

-rm: missing operand then means:
+rm: missing operandthen means: